 I’m not talking about gushy emotionalism here, but of a truly caring humanity that connects with individual students on a personal level in small but meaningful ways.
-This often happens without the student (or even the teacher) fully realizing the positive impact they’re making at the time, or the long-term impact their actions may have in the lives they are touching.
+This often happens without the student (or sometimes even the teacher) fully realizing the positive impact they’re making at the time, or of the long-term impact their actions may have.

 With the best of these artists, all of this happens naturally and it is, at root, an expression of love.
 All of which brings me to my high school English teacher, Carmine Pennella.
 Forty-three years ago he was “Mr. Pennella ” to me.
 These days he is “Carm.”

 Carm is now 82 years old.
-His wife of 52 years, Josepha, also a teacher, passed away after a long illness in 2013.
+His wife of 52 years, Josepha, also a teacher, passed on after a long illness in 2013.

 It was Jeff who orchestrated our little reunion.
 Carm was his teacher too.
 Jeff was visiting from Colorado for a week, staying at Carm’s place and helping with some carpentry projects..

-There were, of course, a few other teachers (two, to be precise) who took some interest in me and, in so doing, helped me.
-But it was Mr. Penella who seemed to see some latent qualities in me, and who was truly helpful .
+There were a few other teachers (two, to be precise) who took some interest in me and, in so doing, helped me.
+But it was Mr. Pennella who seemed to see some latent qualities in me, and who was truly helpful .
 Perhaps it was that essay I wrote on composting privies.
 I’m not really sure.